-A number of musicians have asked what it is that bloggers, DJs and radio producers are looking for in the tunes that people send them.
-Which is another way of asking “why hasn’t MY latest masterpiece been given the attention it deserves” and the short answer is that the competition out there is f***ing ferocious.
-Most musicians have no concept of just how much other music those bloggers, DJs and radio producers are being bombarded with every week.
+Musicians regularly ask what it is that bloggers, DJs and radio producers are looking for in the tunes that people send them.
+Which is another way of asking “why hasn’t MY latest masterpiece been given the attention it deserves” and the short answer is that the competition out there is f*cking ferocious.
+Most artists have absolutely no idea just how much other music those bloggers, DJs and radio producers are being bombarded with every week.

-Fresh On The Net – a relatively small music blog – receives 150-200 tracks every Monday to Thursday.
-Another hundred CDs arrive by post for me at the 6 Music offices each week – far more than I could possibly listen to – and dozens more come in via the BBC Uploader from other Introducing shows.
+Fresh On The Net – a relatively small music blog – receives 150-200 tracks every week.
+Another hundred CDs arrive by post for me at the 6 Music offices each week – far more than I could possibly listen to – and another fifty come in via the BBC Uploader from other Introducing shows.
 So just imagine what the volume of incoming music is like for high-profile DJs like Steve Lamacq, Huw Stephens and John Kennedy on a daily basis.

-So back to those 175-odd tracks that arrive here in our inbox – what kind of music do people send us?
-Well, a surprising number of radio friendly singles, honed over long hours and weeks into something that sounds expensive, modern and just like everything else on the airwaves.
+So back to those 150-200 tracks that arrive in our inbox here – what kind of music do people send us?
+Well, a surprising number of ‘Radio Friendly Singles’, honed over long hours and weeks into something that sounds expensive, modern and just like everything else on the airwaves.
 Every rough edge has been smoothed, every quirk ironed out.
 We hear a lot of arrangements that set off on musical tramlines so predictable you can guess – within seconds – exactly where they’ll end up in three and a half minutes’ time, and every calling point they’ll make along the way.

-There’s a lot of tracks by singer-songwriters noodling at a piano – or fingerpicking triads on an acoustic guitar – while lifelessly warbling cliched rhymes about their love lives for five minutes at a time.
-A lot of homegrown singers emoting up and down the blues scale in fake american accents, and belting out threadbare rockabilly or bogstandard Americana.
-And that’s before you get to the absolute beginners – and deluded ex musos old enough to know better – mumbling lofi nonsense into an elderly cassette recorder.
+There’s a lot of tracks by Singer-Songwriters noodling at a piano – or fingerpicking triads on an acoustic guitar – while lifelessly warbling cliched rhymes about their love lives for five minutes at a time.
+A lot of homegrown singers emoting up and down the blues scale in fake American accents, belting out threadbare Rockabilly or bog-standard Americana.
+And that’s before you get to the absolute beginners (and deluded ex musos old enough to know better) mumbling lofi nonsense into an elderly cassette recorder.

 And all this is exactly as it should be.
 From sports to sciences, learning a language to playing an instrument – the only way to get good at something is to start out bad and keep going.
 It took the Beatles four years of playing Chuck Berry covers in Hamburg before they even began to write songs that took over the world.
 Unless you’re bloody Mozart, any serious artist has to write and complete a huge amount of truly awful music on their way to greatness.
 And if you don’t have enough selfbelief to be certain your latest awful track is quite wonderful, then you aren’t a serious artist.

-Which is why we welcome those 150-200 tracks every week here at Fresh On The Net – because what we offer artists is a chance to find out objectively how far they’ve got along that road.
-Each week’s FOTN moderators (“Freshmods”) will listen to every single track and approve their three favourites for the Listening Post that weekend.
-You can be certain that at least half a dozen of us – including me – will listen to your song, and if even one of us adores it then we’ll pass it on for our readers to have a listen.
+That’s why we welcome those 150-200 tracks every week here at Fresh On The Net.
+The unique offer we try to provide for artists is a chance to find out objectively how far they’ve got along that road.
+Each week our team of FOTN moderators (“Freshmods”) will listen to every single track and choose five or six favourites for our Listening Post.
+At least a dozen of us – including me – will listen to your tune, and if even one of us absolutely adores it then we’ll pass it on for our readers to have their say.
+Our Listening Post is not a competition – it’s a chance to test your new material and find out what complete strangers think of it.

 Sometimes artists moan about their regional BBC Introducing show only playing “their own personal taste” in music.
 Although you can see why this is frustrating for local bands working in other genres, in the end instinctive taste and blind prejudice are all that any blogger or DJ can ever go on.
-It’s what they DON’T play that makes Stuart Maconie, Tom Ravenscroft and Jarvis Cocker such essential listening on 6 Music each week.
+It’s what they DON’T play that makes Stuart Maconie, Mary Anne Hobbs, Tom Ravenscroft and Cerys Matthews such essential listening on 6 Music each week.

-Nonetheless we do our best to be scruplously fair when sifting through our inbox here at FOTN, and every moderator on our team has their own way of doing it.
+Nonetheless we do our best to be scruplously fair when sifting through the inbox here at FOTN, and every moderator on our team has their own way of doing it.
 Mine is to make a list, and mark each track as YES, NO or MAYBE with a brief note for my own reference.
-I then go painstakingly back through the list, pick my own three finalists for the Listening Post, and a further dozen for my BBC Introducing Mixtape.
+I pick five favourites for our Listening Post, and then comes the hard bit.
+Going back carefully through the whole inbox again to pick my final 15 or 16 for the BBC Introducing Mixtape that week.

-Aside from musical quality, the only other consideration when choosing tunes specifically for radio is arithmetic.
+Aside from musical quality, one other major consideration when choosing tunes specifically for radio is arithmetic.
 My BBC Introducing Mixtape is one hour long, and we always have more great submissions each week than we can possibly fit into the show.
-So if all the tracks are equally good, the decision comes down to brutal arithmetic:
+So if all the tracks are equally good, then the final decision will come down to numbers:

 * 30 x two minute tunes